jedlimlx/Quantum-Hydrodynamics/docs/quiz.md

 === "Interference"

-    In a double slit experiment, when we use a particle counter (By Ziming) to observe the particles passing through one of the slits, what happens to the pattern observed on the screen (for both electrons and walking droplets)?<br> <br>
+    In a double slit experiment, when we use a particle counter to observe the particles passing through one of the slits, what happens to the pattern observed on the screen (for both electrons and walking droplets)?
+(By Ziming)<br> <br>

     A. The pattern remains the same for both electrons and walking droplets.<br>
     B. The pattern is destroyed for walking droplets but remains the same for electrons.<br>